istaari/Leetcode/Leetcode_Notes.md

 - [Prefix and Suffix Search](https://leetcode.com/problems/prefix-and-suffix-search/) - Design a data structure that finds words matching a given prefix and suffix.

 - [Map Sum Pairs](https://leetcode.com/problems/map-sum-pairs/) - Implement a Trie-based key-value mapping where keys share prefixes.

+**5. Bit Manipulation and Trie**

+**Examples:**

+#### **Examples:**

+Here are the descriptions for all four problems in the requested format:

+1. [Maximum XOR of Two Numbers in an Array](https://leetcode.com/problems/maximum-xor-of-two-numbers-in-an-array/description/) - Find the maximum XOR of two numbers in an array by comparing all possible pairs.

+2. [Maximum XOR with an Element from Array](https://leetcode.com/problems/maximum-xor-with-an-element-from-array/description/)** - Compute the maximum XOR of a given element with any element from an array.

+3. [Maximum Strong Pair XOR I](https://leetcode.com/problems/maximum-strong-pair-xor-i/description/) - Determine the maximum XOR value of a strong pair from an array, where a strong pair is defined by specific conditions.

 ---